dmohindru/react-tutorial-05/README.md

 3. Phase 2 & 3 requires to run two different command to be run for project to run properly (see video 117) npm run start npm run server
+4. Explains how to use useEffect function from react library (see video 125).

 # Important